 Additionally, there are many different kinds of GE rats and mice used in laboratory research throughout the world.

 Q: How long have GE animals existed?
-Why is FDA stepping in now?
+Why did FDA step in when it did?

 Q: Do GE animals look different from other animals?